 TSA Pre✓® is a totally different program run by the Transportation and Security Administration.
 These are the lines you’ll see off to the side when you are getting in line to X-ray your baggage at the airport.

-Once you are approved for an Known Traveler Number, you’ll know because TSA PRE will show up on your boarding pass for your flights from participating airports and airlines (most domestic and some international airlines now participate).
+Once you’re approved for a Known Traveler Number, you’ll know because TSA PRE will show up on your boarding pass for your flights from participating airports and airlines (most domestic and some international airlines now participate).
 That means you can get into the much shorter TSA Pre✓® lanes.
-Besides just being shorter, they also move much faster because people in these lanes do not have to get undressed and can leave items in their bags (much like security for airlines used to be).
+Besides just being shorter, they also move much faster because people in these lanes don’t have to get undressed and can leave items in their bags (much like security for airlines used to be).
 I can say that the longest we’ve waited in line since we’ve been approved for TSA Pre✓® is about 15 minutes.

 IMHO, for the extra $15 it’s worth getting Global Entry over TSA Pre✓® even if you only make one international trip in the 5 years.
 If you’ve ever made a 12 hour transpacific flight only to be greeted by a huge line at immigration with guards yelling instructions at you while you see panoramic scenes of the USA while listening to inspirational American anthems (including, sometimes, “Golden Dream” from the American Adventure at Epcot…does Disney know they’re doing that?;-)), you’ll agree that it’s a $15 well spent to skip that experience.